AdamLBS/DoHExfTlk/README.md

 ---

-**⚠️ Important reminder**: This platform is exclusively intended for research, education and authorized testing.
-Use for malicious activities is strictly prohibited and contrary to the spirit of the project.
+**IMPORTANT REMINDER**: This platform is exclusively intended for research, education and authorized testing.
+The author disclaims all responsibility for any malicious, illegal, or unauthorized use of this tool.
+Users assume full responsibility for their actions and must ensure compliance with all applicable laws and regulations.